What Are The Current Green Card Photo Requirements in 2026?

 Photo older than six months

-Retake if the photo session was more than six months before the application submission date
+Retake the photo if the session was more than six months before the application submission date

 Wrong background colour